itisrohit/r3m/README.md

 ---

-**R3M**: Where speed meets sophistication in document processing, powered by SIMD-optimized text processing and a complete REST API.
+**R3M**: Where speed meets sophistication, powered by SIMD-optimized text processing and a complete REST API.